TehMerow/PBR_Bake_Tools/readme.md

-# A Blender add-on that aids in the creation of PBR Texture baking
+# A Blender Add-On that Aids in the Creation of PBR Texture Baking

 A simple solution for speeding up the process of PBR Texture baking